MuffinTheMan/MyMacSetup/README.md

 - Have user give password up front and pass it along wherever needed to avoid needing to babysit the script to keep it going.
 - Pass through confirmation prompts (avoid more babysitting).
+- Add config file for user configuration (such as for git user setup).